zhongzachary/soa_exam_fam_l_notes/reading_notes/05_annuities.md

   \ddot{a} _{x : \overline{n|}} = \frac{1 - A _{x:\overline{n|}}}{d}.
 $$

+**Important: The term annuity function is related to the endowment function, not term life!!!**

 Alternatively, it can be calculated as the sum of expected present value of each payment:

 $$